TLS Configuration on Virtual Appliances

 Note

 If you see an error instead of the log messages above, this is an indication that your certificate is in an invalid format.
-Verify that you're using a PEM format for your certificate and then try again.
+Verify you're using a PEM format for your certificate and then try again.

-command to get the certificate is a good way to get the latest certificate.
+Sometimes the export of a certificate may not work properly with the VA.
+Using the openSSL command to get the certificate is a good way to get the latest certificate.

 openssl s_client -connect server.example.com:636 > output < /dev/null

-Restart CCG using the following command:
+2. Restart the CCG using the following command:

 sudo systemctl restart ccg